 Shuttle runs.
 It’s part of the larger conversation about cycling as a recreational sport and as a medium of fitness.
 Honestly, it’s one reason why I’m in support of e-bikes.
 The way I look at it, 5 riders on e-bikes usually mean one or two fewer trucks speeding on the fire road going up… and down!
 The discussion of lithium batteries is another quagmire, but what exactly are riders to do when there aren’t options out there?
-Climb up a rode for 12 miles on a full suspension bike?
+Climb up a road for 12 miles on a full suspension bike?
 Those bikes are designed to go downhill, down to the single, or sometimes complete lack of water bottle mounts.
 Of course, you can do these climbs but the reality is, people will always opt for a free, or cheap ride.

 What about cities that embrace cycling?
 That look at this particular form of recreation as a resource?
 Well, they’re onto something.